Chocolate Milk for Recovery—Why It Worked, and Why I Now Reach for a Low-Sugar Chocolate Shake

 Why Chocolate Milk Earned Its Reputation

-- Carbs to refuel: Hard rides drain glycogen; chocolate milk refills it quickly.
+- Carbs to refuel: Hard rides drain glycogen; chocolate milk refills it fast.

-- Protein to repair: The whey/casein combo supports immediate and sustained muscle repair.
+- Protein to repair: The whey/casein mix helps immediate and longer-lasting recovery.

-- Electrolytes and fluids: Naturally provides sodium, potassium, and calcium to rehydrate.
+- Electrolytes: Naturally contains sodium, potassium, and calcium.

 Where Chocolate Milk Falls Short